 Saint Charles - Missouri's First Capitol

-Saint Louis Front Page is
+St. Louis Front Page

 ST. CHARLES, MO, (SLFP.com) - Before Missouri was granted statehood on August 10, 1821, various locations in St. Louis has served as the seat of government for territorial affairs.
 Until the new Capitol could be constructed on an undeveloped tract of land located in the center of the state overlooking the Missouri River, several cities vied for the honor of hosting the temporary seat of government.
 The citizens of St. Charles, located on the Missouri River at the end of Boonslick Road, pledged free meeting space if their city was choosen.

 The meeting place for the state legistators was provided on the second floor of a Federal-style brick building, owned by merchants, Charles and Ruluff Peck, and a craftsman named Chauncey Shepard.
 The floor was divided and used as Senate and House chambers, an office for the governor, and a small committee room.

 After years of decay, the state of Missouri bought the Capitol complex, located at 200-216 S. Main, in 1961 and began a ten-year restoration project that initiated the revitalization of the historic core of St. Charles.
 Eleven rooms in the complex have been restored.
 The Peck brothers' residence and general store also have been restored and furnished as they might have looked in the mid-1800s.

 Today, visitors can experience early St. Charles as a prosperous trading center along the ten-block Nationally Registerd Historic District with brick streets, gas lights, lovingly restored buildings and Missouri's First State Capitol.
 The Capitol complex is open to the public from 10 a.m. - 5 p.m., Monday through Saturday.
 Sunday hours are from noon until 6 p.m. during the summer and from noon - 5 p.m. during the winter months.